openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 Prerequisites
 ^^^^^^^^^^^^^

-Please refer to the `SR-IOV for networking support`_ section and the `Network hardware offloading`_ page for information on hardware and kernel configuration.
+Please refer to the `SR-IOV for networking support`_ section and the `Hardware offloading`_ page for information on hardware and kernel configuration.

 Charm configuration
 ^^^^^^^^^^^^^^^^^^^